The study of visual culture encompasses the production, use, form, and reception of images past and present.

 Students of the visual culture at UC Santa Cruz investigate complex questions concerning the social, political, economic, religious, and psychological impact of images from the perspective of their producers, users, and viewers.
 Images play a central role in the formation of values and beliefs, including the perception of gender, sexuality, ethnicity, race and class.
 Through attentive historical study and close analysis, students are taught to recognize and assess these systems of value and are introduced to theoretical and methodological frameworks for future research.
 The history of art and visual culture curriculum guides students in acquiring skills in critical thinking about visual culture leading to a baccalaureate of arts (B.A.) degree.
-Each student who chooses to major or minor in visual culture devises an individual study plan with a faculty adviser.
+Each student who chooses to major or minor in visual culture devises an individual study plan with a faculty advisor.

 STUDY AND RESEARCH OPPORTUNITIES

 Faculty are the best resource for learning about the philosophies and foundations of history of art and visual culture.
-Faculty advisers work individually with students to develop a specific course of study, recommend additional courses of interest, and discuss long-term career goals, including education beyond the baccalaureate.
-A faculty adviser is assigned to each student by the undergraduate adviser during the declaration of major meeting.
+Faculty advisors work individually with students to develop a specific course of study, recommend additional courses of interest, and discuss long-term career goals, including education beyond the baccalaureate.
+A faculty advisor is assigned to each student by the undergraduate adviser during the declaration of major meeting.

 Combining HAVC with other programs

 The HAVC major is flexible, can be easily completed within 4 years, and works well when combined with other programs offered at UCSC.
 Many students choose to combine HAVC with other major/minor programs such as Anthropology, Art, Education, History, Psychology, Businesss and Management Economics, and Classical/Italian Studies.